rsrzk/video-sharing-fast-api/README.md

 2. Created venv with `python3 -m venv .venv`.
 Activate with `.venv/bin/activate`
 3. Copied over static and templates folder from tutorial repo (available in video description)
 4. Installed dependencies with `pip install supabase fastapi uvicorn jinja2 python-dotenv python-multipart httpx`
+5. Created .gituignore and requirements.txt file
-5. Database was set up on supabase.com (free plan has about 50mb).
+6. Database was set up on supabase.com (free plan has about 50mb).
 Then update .env file with environment variables.
-6. To run app, `uvicorn main:app --reload`
+7. To run app, `uvicorn main:app --reload`

-Stopped vid at 9:00